Child and Youth Care

 - Grade 12 English (C) level or equivalent

 - Criminal Record Check and Vulnerable Sector Check; required prior to first practicum (semester three)

 - Some placements require Standard First Aid and Level “C” CPR certification.
 It is recommended that all students complete this certification; information about specific placement requirements may be obtained through the field placement coordinator

 - Prospective students with special needs or limitations that may affect their placement or potential employment opportunities are encouraged to discuss their career goals with faculty prior to admission

 - Direct entry into year two is available to applicants with a diploma in Social Service Worker, Developmental Services Worker, Early Childhood Education, General Arts and Science with a social studies focus, or Justice Studies, or a relevant university degree

-- A minimum 70% overall average is required, with no marks below 60%
+- A minimum 60% overall average is required

 - Applicants with other post-secondary credentials will be assessed on an individual basis